Kenai River Fishing Charter & Guide Service

 Fishing Rainbow Trout on the Kenai River

 Rainbow Trout are the most sought after game fish in the world today.
-Anglers travel all over the world from New Zeland, to Russia to the many famous trout streams all across the Western United States to name a few, but one place stands above all the rest for accessibly to giant Rainbow’s.
+Anglers travel all over the world from New Zeland, to Russia to the many famous trout streams all across the Western United States to name a few, but one place stands above all the rest for accessibly to giant Rainbows.
 Alaska is a destination state with areas like Bristol Bay being at the top of the list to chase these giants, but over the years anglers have found out the little hidden secret that the Kenai is actually one of the greatest Rainbow fisheries in the state.
-Being road accessible and having the conveniences of the our local communities at your finger tips allow for a very affordable and easily to do vacation chasing 30”+ Trout.
+Being road accessible and having the conveniences of the our local communities at your finger tips, allows for a very affordable and easy to plan vacation chasing 30”+ Trout.
 Huge returns of Sockeye, Silver, King, and Pink Salmon create a smorgasbord of food for these serious egg and flesh eating predators.
 Open nearly year round large Trout can be caught nearly every day, however early in the spring after the spawn is a really the start, then things slow down slightly until after the hordes of sockeye run through the system.

 Starting around the late part of July giant rainbows come out of the woodwork and start filtering into the tips of islands and behind any areas that collect hundreds of thousands of rotting carcasses starting a feeding frenzy for the thousands of Rainbow’s and Dolly Vardon.
 They continue on this feast until the middle part of August when the King Salmon and Sockeye start to spawn, while many will move on to the millions of eggs starting to flood the system many continue to eat the rotting flesh.
 A calorie rich diet during the summer months help these fish pack on the pounds and length quickly.